cran-task-views/Databases/Databases.md

 - The `r pkg("R4CouchDB")` package provides a collection of functions for basic database and document management operations in [CouchDB](http://couchdb.apache.org/).
-- The `r pkg("RCassandra")` package provides a direct interface (without the use of Java) to the most basic functionality of [Apache Cassanda](http://cassandra.apache.org/) such as login, updates and queries.
 - The `r github("cloudyr/aws.dynamodb")` package on GitHub provides access to [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).